Magill

 Magill displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Magill's dwelling structure, as per the latest Census evaluation, consisted of 69.4% houses and 30.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Magill was at 34.7%, with the rest of dwellings either mortgaged (33.4%) or rented (31.8%).
-The median monthly mortgage repayment in Magill was $1,950, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure in Magill was recorded at $341, compared to Adelaide metro's $320.
-Nationally, Magill's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Magill, as evaluated at the latest Census conducted on 29 August 2016, comprised 69.4% houses and 30.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Adelaide metropolitan area's dwelling structure of 75.2% houses and 24.9% other dwellings.
+Home ownership level in Magill was higher than that of the Adelaide metro area at 34.7%, with the rest of dwellings either mortgaged (33.4%) or rented (31.8%).
+The median monthly mortgage repayment in Magill was $1,950, which is above the Adelaide metro average of $1,562.
+Meanwhile, the median weekly rent figure in Magill was recorded at $341, compared to Adelaide metro's $320.
+Nationally, Magill's median monthly mortgage repayments are higher than the Australian average of $1,863, while rents are lower than the national figure of $375.

 Frequently Asked Questions - Housing